Bed Bug Attorney Servicing Charles County, MD

 Charles County, with a county seat of La Plata, is home to 165,000 residents.
 13,000 residents are renters.
 In Charles County, apartment landlords and property managers, and hotel owners and operators, must provide apartments and hotel rooms to new tenants and guests free of all infestations, including bed bugs.

 Bed bugs are invasive insects that can infest and destroy expensive and personal property.
 They can lead to serious injuries and health problems.
 These health problems can include bacterial infections, allergic reactions, anxiety, and depression.
 If you or a loved one’s apartment, hotel room, or AirBnB had or has bed bugs, financial compensation may be entitled to you or them.
 To be compensated, you will likely need to file a claim or lawsuit against the liable parties, such as your landlord or exterminator.

 The bed bug lawyers of Whitney, LLP is here to help you through this process.
-Contact us online to set up a free consultation, or call (410) 583-8000 to speak with a bed bug attorney in Charles County today.
+Contact us online to set up a legal consultation, or call (410) 583-8000 to speak with a bed bug attorney in Charles County today.
 We have recovered over $11 million for victims of bed bugs in claims against apartments property managers and hotel operators.

 Whitney, LLP handles bed bug infestation cases in the following areas of Charles County, MD: Waldorf | La Plata | Indian Head | Saint Charles | Hughesville | Port Tobacco | Bryans Road | Pomfret | Cobb Island | Bryantown

 The common bed bug (Cimex lectularius) is a nocturnal, parasitic insect belonging to the Cimicidae family.
 Bed bugs feed exclusively on blood, which may be consumed from any warm-blooded host, including humans, dogs, cats, and birds, depending on what is available in their environment.